 We are committed to establishing and maintaining open and respectful lines of communication between families and faculty.
-If you would like to share a general inquiry or concern, please use the contact information below and your message will be forwarded to the appropriate parties.
-We will strive to return messages within 48 business hours.
+Families should contact Boston Prep faculty by telephone or e-mail.
+E-mail is often the best way to reach our team, and all email addresses are available on our website.
+We will return messages within 48 business hours.